-Legend has it that Gallaudet befriended Alice when he noticed other children weren’t playing with her.
+Legend has it that Gallaudet befriended Alice Cogswell when he noticed other children wouldn’t play with her.
 Gallaudet first began teaching Alice to spell objects using a stick and writing in the dirt.
 Seeing his daughter’s progress, Mason Cogswell persuaded Gallaudet to do more.

-At the time, a schism divided the tiny community of deaf educators between those who favored teaching the deaf to speak and those who favored sign language.
-In the U.S. there existed no standardized sign language, nor any consensus about training the deaf.
+At the time, a schism divided the tiny community of deaf educators.
+Some favored teaching the deaf to speak and some favored sign language.
+In the U.S. no standardized sign language existed, nor any consensus about training the deaf.

 Gallaudet first traveled to England to visit the Braidwoods Academy for the Deaf and Dumb.
 Thomas Braidwoods was not welcoming, however, preferring to keep the school’s methods proprietary unless Gallaudet agreed to pay him for each student he taught.
-Gallaudet was also not completely convinced Braidwoods’ methods, which relied on a combination of oral teaching and gestures, were the best available.
+Braidwoods also hadn’t convinced Gallaudet his methods were the best available.
+They relied on a combination of oral teaching and gestures.

 With Mason Cogswell’s support, the two set about raising money to found a school for the deaf in America.
 In 1817, the American School for the Deaf opened its doors in Hartford, and it has not closed them since.

 The first class at the school contained nine students, Alice Cogswell among them.
 Gallaudet and Clerc would work together running the school until 1830.
-That was the year Mason Cogswell died, and just 13 days later Alice, miserable over the loss, died as well at the tragic of age 25.
+That was the year Mason Cogswell died, and just 13 days later Alice Cogswell, miserable over the loss, died tragically at the of age 25.

 Her legacy, however, was already established.
-Following her graduation in 1824, Alice travelled widely and opened people’s eyes to the reality of deafness.
+Following her graduation in 1824, Alice Cogswell travelled widely and opened people’s eyes to the reality of deafness.
 She and her fellow students had shown the world that what they thought they knew about deaf people was wrong.
-That a system of education was all that was needed for deaf people to achieve the same success as hearing people.
+A system of education was all that was needed for deaf people to achieve the same success as hearing people.

 In 1830, Gallaudet decided to turn his attention back to his ministry and writing.